taatuut/mongeovisqgis/README.md

 ## Data

-This example uses data from Dutch Central Bureau Statistiek (CBS), especially the Wijk- en Buurtkaart 2020.
+This example uses data from Dutch Central Bureau Statistiek (CBS), specifically the Wijk- en Buurtkaart 2020.
 This can be found at https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/wijk-en-buurtkaart-2020, with direct download at https://www.cbs.nl/-/media/cbs/dossiers/nederland-regionaal/wijk-en-buurtstatistieken/wijkbuurtkaart_2020_v1.zip

 Feel free to use any dataset you like, startpoint here is Esri Shapefiles.